nicolasmaurizi/technical-test/README.md

 1. Clone the repo: `git clone https://github.com/nicolasmaurizi/technical-test` 📂
 2. Install dependencies: `npm install` 🔧
 3. Run the app: `npm run install-and-run` ⚙️
+4. Important: You should set up an environment variable in the `.env` file as follows: MONGO_URI='your_mongodb_uri'

 ## Project Status
 - [ ] Complete ✔️